 Isn’t Higher Magnification Better?

-A common misconception with some shooters is that the higher a scope’s magnification level is, the better the scope is for shooting.
-While the idea of being able to see your target up close and in extreme detail sounds appealing, it is actually not always preferable.
-The majority of shooters will not be shooting at the extreme ranges that call for higher magnification levels.
+A common misconception is that the higher a scope’s magnification level, the better the scope is for shooting.
+While being able to see your target up close and in detail sounds appealing, it isn’t always practical or preferable.
+Most shooters will never engage targets at the extreme ranges that call for higher magnification levels.

-Think about how far you usually shoot when you are at the range sighting in your rifle or in the field hunting.
-Your answer probably isn’t much more than 100 or 200 yards or maybe even a little bit less.
-If that is the case, then a 1-8x scope has more than enough magnification for your needs.
+Consider how far you typically shoot when sighting in your rifle or hunting in the field.
+It probably isn’t much more than 100 or 200 yards.
+Chances are good that it is even less.
+If that is the case, a 1-8x scope has plenty of magnification for your needs.

-Scopes with extremely high levels of magnification are usually intended for snipers and for shooters hunting at extreme ranges such as those in the 500+ yard range.
+Scopes with extremely high levels of magnification are usually intended for snipers or hunters engaging animals at extreme ranges.

 What is the Difference Between First Focal Plane and Second Focal Plane?